 So why is finding a job in data science so hard?

+Even though you use a job search site to find opportunities, it seems had to get a response.
 There are several reasons why you might be struggling to find a job in this – what’s supposed to – high-demand profession.
 Below are just a few:

 Companies don’t know what they need